Screen Recorder + Video Converter UltimateShop Now

-Epic Games provides an awesome replay system, which enables Fortnite players to save their best killsteaks and review the matches.
-The problem is that the system doesn't save the Fortnite replays as video files that you can watch any time you want; and what's worse, after each update, the replays get corrupted and unplayable.
-So how to save Fortnite replays permanently (opens new window) so that you can watch them outside of the replay system or upload them to YouTube?
+Epic Games provides an awesome replay system, which enables Fortnite players to save their best killstreaks and review the matches.
+The problem is that the system doesn't save the Fortnite replays as video files for you to watch any time you want; and what's worse, after each update, the replays get corrupted and unplayable.
+So how to save Fortnite replays permanently so that you can watch them outside of the replay system or upload them to YouTube or other platforms?

-This post is going to show you how to save a Fortnite replay as a video file.
+This post is going to show you how to save a Fortnite replay as a video file for permanent playback.

-Here we use FonePaw Screen Recorder (opens new window), which can export Fortnite replays as MP4, FLV, MOV, WMV, GIF formats that you can easily save on PCs or share to YouTube.
-It saves Fortnite replays with sound, and with hardware acceleration, it can directly record Fortnite gameplay on PC (opens new window) to replace the Epic Games replay system.
+Here we recommend FonePaw Game Recorder, which can record Fortnite replays and export them as MP4, FLV, MOV, WMV, GIF formats that you can easily save on PCs or share to others.
+It saves Fortnite replays with sound, and with hardware acceleration, it can directly record Fortnite gameplay on PC to replace the Epic Games replay system.
+What’s more, the output quality can reach 4K, which will give you a lossless enjoyment.

-FonePaw Screen Recorder is available on both Windows and Mac versions.
+FonePaw Game Recorder is available on both Windows and Mac versions.
 Free download it to try.

 Video Guide: How to Record Gameplay Without Lag